Things Shorter Than The Syllabus Week Bookstore Line

 Saquon Barkley’s Fumble-less Streak

 Everybody knows Barkley has serious skills when it comes to ball security, but his streak without a fumble is a truly impressive stat.
-It’s been 823 days (and more than a thousand touches!) since a ball has unintentionally left Barkley’s control.
-Honestly, this streak could go on forever.
-Pray your time in line doesn’t.
+Barkley went 1065 days (and more than a thousand touches!) losing a ball unintentionally from 2016 to the beginning of the 2019 NFL season.
+Pray your time in line doesn’t come anywhere near No. 26’s stats.

 Your ad blocker is on.